What this article covers:

 Those who want an even more visual interpretation of their project should take a look at the Progress view.

 There you can see a nice graph showing tasks still open and ones that are already completed.
 This is useful to quickly see if your project is on track or if it's time to panic!

 Recommended Unito settings

-- You can filter the issues by label.
+You can use rules to filter the issues by label.
 Say that you don't want all the bugs in your Asana roadmap: add "Bug" in the labels to exclude field.

-- Enable subtask sync, and sync higher-level tasks to your roadmap.
+Enable subtask syncing, and sync higher-level tasks to your roadmap.